Fitting CensoredDistributions.jl modified distributions with Turing.jl

 Simulate from the double censored distribution for each individual

 Using the double censored model, we simulate data by sampling from the model using known true parameters.
-We use Turing's proper simulation approach with DynamicPPL's fix function to set parameters to their true values and sample from the prior predictive distribution.
-We first define a set of primary event distributions:
+We use Turing's simulation approach with DynamicPPL's fix function to set parameters to their true values and sample from the prior predictive distribution.
+This means we can use the same model for simulation and inference.

 end